 In the food industry, there is plenty of cases of companies and restaurants being successful for their signature sauce.
 And here, food waste can play an important role for your restaurant business.

-This rule applies to your overall menu, as well as to the single dishes.
+This tip can apply to your overall menu, as well as to the single dishes.
 Firstly, instead of presenting an endless list of options that can be overwhelming for customers, you should focus on a smaller offer - better to make the most out of fewer things, than letting some potentially fruitful dishes be overshadowed by an enormous menu list.

-Offering a shorter menu also leaves more room for customization, seasonal changes, or the addition of daily specials, which can be a good strategy to promote your offer among new and loyal customers.
+Offering a shorter menu also leaves more room for customisation, which can be a good strategy to promote your offer among new and loyal customers.

 6. Pair drinks with dishes